Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### `report-warnings`

-Specifies whether to report warnings for tests that have neither failed nor succeeded (i.e. skipped or inconclusive).
+Specifies whether to additionally report warnings for tests that have neither failed nor succeeded (i.e. skipped or inconclusive).
-If disabled, only errors that represent failed tests will be logged and all other tests will be ignored.
+If disabled, only failed tests will be reported.

 Can be set to either `true` or `false`.